atrariksa/kenalan-core/README.md

 - create database with name kenalan (DDL can be checked at github repo kenalan-user)
 - run kenalan-user & kenalan-auth service
 - go run main.go

+# Other
+- Registered ProductCodes :
+  - "SKU001" for Unlimited Swipe
+  - "SKU002" for Account Verified